informatica-unica/lip/README.md

 Once you've installed all three applications, start a WSL terminal and go through the initialization procedure, which will ask you to enter a username and a password for your account.

-The default Linux distribution shipped with WSL should already come with `git` pre-installed, but it doesn't hurt to check:
+The default Linux distribution that is shipped with WSL already comes with `git` pre-installed, but it doesn't hurt to check:

 ```
 git --version